TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtensionManagement/Index.rst

 On a low level, the list of loaded extensions is written to the file :file:`typo3conf/PackageStates.php`.
-PHP class :code:`\TYPO3\CMS\Core\Package\PackageManager` manages this file as part of the "Package management", it is part of the Core extension, but mostly used by the Extension Manager as the low level work horse.
+PHP class :code:`\TYPO3\CMS\Core\Package\PackageManager` manages this file as part of the "Package management", it is part of the `Core`:pn: extension, but mostly used by the `Extension Manager`:pn: as the low level work horse.

 The :file:`typo3conf/PackageStates.php` file contains a list of all active packages, example::